niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 - `version` - The version field is the required field of the `package.json` file.
 It describes the version of your project.

+- `dependencies` - Have you wondered - How can npm know exactly what your project needs?

+Well! you tell npm by adding the dependencies section in the package.json file.

 2. ## Basic Node and Express Server

 3. ## Backend Development and APIs